spatie/laravel-site-search/docs/basic-usage/preventing-content-from-being-indexed.md

 ## Using CSS selectors

-In the `do_not_index_content_by_css_selector` key of the `site-search` config file, you can specify CSS selectors of elements that should not be indexed.
+In the `ignore_content_by_css_selector` key of the `site-search` config file, you can specify CSS selectors of elements that should not be indexed.
 By default, the content of a `nav` element will not be put in the index (but all URLs inside it will still be crawled).

 Additionally, any elements with a `data-no-index` will not get indexed.
 In the following example, the sentence "This will not be indexed", will not be indexed.